 Phil Aynsley has photographically documented a vast number of motorcycles in museums and collections around the world.
 A walking encyclopedia of the Italian diaspora, his image descriptions are collated from owners and curators.

-Many more historians and marque specialists not specifically mentioned here are referenced on the pages devoted to museums and collections.
+Many more historians and marque specialists not specifically mentioned here are referenced in the bibliography and also on the pages devoted to museums and collections.

 1. Intended as humour, but sometimes it fails to translate.
 No disrespect intended, quite the opposite.